vernonclarke/SPNfinal/README.md

 This repository contains a NEURON model of striatal projection neurons (or SPNs) designed to simulate the interaction between GABAergic and glutamatergic synaptic inputs.

-It also provides all the R code used to produce the graph output (as svg) from the resultant NEURON + Python output.
+It also provides all the R code used to produce the graph output (in particular as `svg`) from the resultant NEURON + Python output.

 The NEURON + Python model is built on top of the 'striatal_SPN_lib' repository created by Lindroos and Kotaleski, 2020: